travis-ci/docs-travis-ci-com/user/billing-autorefill.md

 ## Auto-Refill

-Currently, Travis CI sends an email notifying you when you are running low on credits to refill your credits.
-Now, you can choose to enable the Auto-Refill feature to ensure you don't run out of credits.
+Enable the Auto-Refill feature to ensure you don’t run out of credits.

 The Auto-Refill feature is available to all users who provide their credit card details and register to a usage-based plan or purchase credits add-on under a concurrency plan.
 This feature is not available for Free Plan users.
 Find the Auto-refill under: [Settings -> Plan tab](https://travis-ci.com/account/plan) -> Credits section -> Credits tab.